AbeTavarez/Streamnetfy/README.md

 #### Component Hierarchy

-> Use this section to define your React components and the data architecture of your app.
+> React components and the data architecture.

 ```
 src